UsabilityEngineering/ux-portfolio-txiong11/j01/README.md

 ![beat headphone 10.jpg](Picture10.png)

 Conclusion:

-After I play around with it for about 2 days, I can finally learn how to work it.
-Memorizes how each button work is hard at first, but once you know how those buttons work, it is easy to use and a nice headphone to have.
-This beat headphone has a very high quality of sound and the headphone physically looks great.
-One thing that I kind of did not like is that, if you do not use it for a long period of time, then you will have to figure out the features of those buttons again.
+After I play around with the Beats Studio3 headphone for about 2 days, I can finally learn how to work it.
+Remembering how each buttons work is hard at first, but once you know how those buttons work, it is easy to use and a nice headphone to have.
+This beat headphone has a very high quality of sound and physically looks great.
+The feature are not memoriable; if you do not use it for a long period of time, then you will have to figure out the features of those buttons again.